-To overcome these limitations, NIST developed an engineered Baker’s yeast strain (Saccharomyces cerevisiae NE095) to serve as a surrogate for biological threat agents during routing training, field exercises, and technology evaluation.
-The quantitative nature of the yeast RM allows users to track performance, compare workflows, and optimize collection and assessment protocols.
+To overcome these limitations, NIST developed an engineered baker’s yeast strain (Saccharomyces cerevisiae NE095) to serve as a surrogate for biological threat agents during routing training, field exercises, and technology evaluation.
+The quantitative nature of the yeast material allows users to track performance, compare workflows, and optimize collection and assessment protocols.
 The NE095 yeast cells were successfully detected in an initial interlaboratory study with potential users of the yeast, including public health and mobile laboratories.
-The yeast was then obtained in a freeze-dried format, characterized for homogeneity and stability in terms of total cell count as candidate NIST Reference Material 8230, and further field studies were performed to demonstrate fitness for purpose.
+The yeast was then obtained in a freeze-dried format, characterized for homogeneity and stability in terms of total cell count, and demonstrated to be fit for purpose in additional field studies described below.
+The final NIST Reference Material 8230 is available for purchase.

 Full-Scale Field Exercise

 In July 2015, suitability of the yeast material was demonstrated in Operation Vigilant Sample (OVS) IV, a functional field exercise led by Captain Bryon Marsh (Georgia National Guard 4th Civil Support Team (CST)) at the Guardian Centers, Perry, GA.
 Local responders, state public health laboratories, CSTs, Environmental Protection Agency (EPA), and BioWatch applied state response plans in a biothreat scenario (putative Yersinia pestis).